-Barr: Justice has process to take Ukraine info from Giuliani
+Barr: Justice Dept. is collecting Ukraine info from Giuliani

 Trump was acquitted earlier this month by the Republican-led Senate.

-Barr said the Justice Department had established a process to collect information about Ukraine from Giuliani and others and that it would be carefully scrutinized but left a news conference without taking any additional questions about the process.
+Barr said the Justice Department had established a process to collect the information and that it would be carefully scrutinized but left a news conference without taking any additional questions about the process.

 “We had established an intake process in the field so that any information coming in about Ukraine could be carefully scrutinized by the department and its intelligence community partners, so that we could assess its provenance and its credibility,” Barr said.
 “And that is true for all information that comes to the department relating to the Ukraine, including anything Mr. Giuliani might provide.”